kmhofmann/selene/README.md

 available options.
 See the [Catch2 documentation](https://github.com/catchorg/Catch2/blob/master/docs/command-line.md)
 for more information.

+The repository also contains commented examples which can (but don't have to) be compiled.
+This can be enabled by adding `-DSELENE_BUILD_TESTS=ON` to the `cmake` command; the examples can then be found in the `./examples/` folder in the build directory.

-In case some tests are failing because auxiliary data files can not be found automatically, specify the path to the `data` directory inside the `selene/` folder manually: `SELENE_DATA_PATH=../data ./test/selene_tests` (or similar).
+In case some tests or examples are failing because auxiliary data files can not be found automatically, specify the path to the `data` directory inside the `selene/` folder manually: `SELENE_DATA_PATH=../data ./test/selene_tests` (or similar).

 ### Installing dependencies